 The Rangers were off to a strong start in their game against Muhlenberg on Wednesday night.
 However, there may be some early cause for concern.
 Imoh, who ranks second on the team in goals scored with 5 and first in assists with 5 as well, landed awkwardly on his shoulder in the second half of the game.
 He stayed in after the injury, but was noticeably hurt and came out before the conclusion of the contest.
 With the injury to Imoh, could we see one of the freshman shine or will one of the veterans come up big for Coach Lenny Armuth?
 A. Cserhat is already leading the team in goals and might be in line to become the centerpiece of the Rangers offensive attack.

 What to Watch For: Update

-Last edition I talked about the possible goalie battle between Adamo and Stephan Lukianov (’20) however this seems to be overblown.
+Last edition discussed the possible goalie battle between Adamo and Stephan Lukianov (’20) however this seems to be overblown.
 Adamo looks to be entrenched as the starter after playing the entirety of the Brick City Classic and the Muhlenberg game.
-However, I’m being very careful not to call what seems to be Adamo’s victory, a victory.
-I believe that the real winner here is the defense which has limited the shots on goal this season to miniscule levels.
+However, many are being very careful not to call what seems to be Adamo’s victory, a victory.
+The real winner here is the defense which has limited the shots on goal this season to miniscule levels.
 Through his last 3 games Adamo has saved 86% of the shots taken against him which seems high until it’s revealed that he has only faced 15 shots.
 There is no goalie battle here because, so far, the Drew defense has limited the action their goalies see.